Consensys/doc.teku/docs/HowTo/Prepare-for-The-Merge.md

     After The Merge, you can't use `eth1-endpoint` to specify an external execution layer provider.
     This option will be replaced by specifying `ee-endpoint` for each beacon node.

+### 2. Sync the execution client

 Validators can't produce attestations or blocks without a fully synced execution endpoint.
-To expedite network participation, all execution clients should be synced on Ethereum Mainnet before the Merge configuration (Bellatrix) comes online.
+To expedite network participation, sync your execution client on Ethereum Mainnet before the Merge configuration (Bellatrix) comes online.

-!!! note "Notes"

-    - After The Merge, a beacon node won't be able to have a failover execution client; a validator client will need a beacon node and execution client pair to provide failover functionality.
-    - When planning your solution, take into account that the traffic between execution endpoint and the beacon node will be relatively high.

-### Configure the Java Web Token
+### 3. Configure the Java Web Token

 Java Web Token (JWT) authentication is used to secure the communication between the beacon node and execution client.
-You can generate this using a command line tool, for example:
+You can generate a JWT using a command line tool, for example:

 ```bash
 openssl rand -hex 32 -out <file>
 ```

-Provide the JWT to Teku using the [`ee-jwt-secret-file`](../Reference/CLI/CLI-Syntax.md#ee-jwt-secret-file) configuration option, and to the chosen execution endpoint using its configuration options.
+Provide the JWT to Teku using the [`ee-jwt-secret-file`](../Reference/CLI/CLI-Syntax.md#ee-jwt-secret-file) configuration option, and to the execution client using its configuration options.
 For example, provide the JWT to [Hyperledger Besu](https://besu.hyperledger.org/) using the [`engine-jwt-secret`](https://besu.hyperledger.org/en/stable/Reference/CLI/CLI-Syntax/#engine-jwt-secret) option.

 ## Configure the fee recipient

-Once The Merge is complete and execution layer transactions are included in beacon node blocks, validators will earn transaction fees.
+After The Merge, execution layer transactions will be included in beacon node blocks, and validators will earn transaction fees.
 You can configure the recipient of these fees for each validator key.